4GeeksAcademy/html-tutorial-exercises-course/README.md

 ## How are the exercises organized?

-Each exercise is a small react application containing the following files:
+Each exercise is a small React application containing the following files:

 1. **index.js:** represents the entry file for the entire app.
 2. **README.md:** contains exercise instructions.